It can be physically taxing.

 “This doesn’t necessarily mean you need to proceed with egg freezing,” says Dr Cattrall.
 “But it helps you gather information to make an informed decision.”

-You’ll need to have the time and flexibility to attend appointments during this period.
+You’ll need time and flexibility to attend appointments during this period.

 Side effects of the hormone injections may include bloating, breast tenderness, nausea and headaches.
 In most cases, symptoms are mild, although everyone responds differently.